Pari-Mutuel Racing/Lotteries 1989

 The legislature voted to pass legislation to enable low-stakes gambling in taverns and bars in 2008.
 The Indiana Tobacco & Alcohol Commission regulates Type II gambling in bars and pubs.

 Fantasy sports betting legislation (Act 339-2016) was passed in 2016.
 In September 2019, casinos accepted sports betting wagers after a new law (Act 1015-2019) in May 2019.
-In October of that same year, sports betting online was legalized.
+In October of that same year, online sports betting was legalized.

 Yes, Indiana operates the Hooser Lottery, offering state and multistate tickets.
+There is no Indiana online lottery as things stand.

 Yes, Indiana allows sports betting at land-based and online sites.
+Note that this does not cover regulated online casinos, which Indiana is yet to pass.

 Yes, Indiana allows licensed operators to provide fantasy sports to players in the state.
 Major operators include DraftKings, FanDuel, and Yahoo!
 Sports.